24 Feb 2023

 A hustings is a panel discussion in the run-up to an election, where candidates debate policies and answer questions from the audience.

-They're a great way to publicly push candidates to make commitments on taking climate action.
+They're a great way to publicly push candidates to make commitments on taking climate and nature action.

 Read our guide on how to organise and host a hustings.